 Symmetric encryption is an old and simple technique to cipher and deciphers data.
-It is fast and is mostly used for bulk information transmission.
+It is fast and is mainly used for bulk information transmission.
 But it also has some side effects.
-For instance, without active key rotation or improper maintenance of the key, it can fall into the wrong hands and result in the loss of your data.
+For instance, without active key rotation or improper maintenance of the key, it can fall into the wrong hands and result in your data loss.

 Therefore, it is used in combination with asymmetric encryption.